chetanmeh/meta64/readme.md

 ## Next Features to be Developed
 Listed here in the order they will likely be developed...

-* Implement "soft branding" so that basically the app name comes out of a properties file so admins can name their portal however they want and it won't look like it's meta64.
-Fully "Brandable"
 * Add user documentation as actual content, and create a button that links to that in a separate browser window/tab.
 * Need to encrypt password cookie on client.
 * Need to make home page detect Google web crawler, and expose urls that include mainly the home page of meta64 content but also allows walking of **one** page per user, and have a standard of like /user/home being the folder that users can create